SoulFireMage/Katiya_Starship/content/mathsummaries/Information Theory_ Leverage Map.md

 **3. Rate-Distortion Theorem**
 > *To represent source X with average distortion ≤ D, you need at least R(D) bits per symbol, where R(D) = min I(X;X̂) over distributions achieving distortion D.*

-**Why it matters:** Source coding with a fidelity criterion.
+**Importance:** Source coding with a fidelity criterion.
 You can't compress below H(X) losslessly, but you can compress further if you accept distortion.
 R(D) is the rate-distortion function—it tells you exactly how bits trade off against fidelity.

 **4. Data Processing Inequality**
 > *If X → Y → Z forms a Markov chain, then I(X;Z) ≤ I(X;Y).*

-**Why it matters:** Processing can only destroy information, never create it.
+**Importance:** Processing can only destroy information, never create it.
 This is why:
 - Sufficient statistics capture all relevant information
 - Cascaded channels can only lose capacity
 - You can't recover information that's been lost